Financial-Times/cypher-playground/README.md

 # Cypher modeling spike
 Different approaches to modeling using cypher.
+Also see [Notes.md](Notes.md)

 ## Models
 Most complexity seems to be around how we model the relationships between the people we know of, the organisations they are associated with and  and their Currently three approaches identified, in order of perceived complexity.